Otann/wrench/README.md

 ## Usage

-Simplest way to start is to define a config value to read `USER` environment variable:
+Simplest way to use it is to define a config with a simple `def`.
+For instance, if you want to read environment variable `USER` you would do following:

 ```clojure
 (require '[wrench.core :as cfg])